De Minimis Benefits in the Philippines: Implementing Rules

 • Daily meal allowance for overtime work (no more than 25% of the regional basic minimum wage)

-• Benefits under the Collective Bargaining Agreement (CBA) and productivity incentive schemes (combined amount must be no more than Php 10,000 per taxable year)
+• Benefits under the (CBA) or Collective Bargaining Agreement and productivity incentive schemes (combined amount must be no more than Php 10,000 per taxable year)

 • Transportation allowance and other benefits not exceeding a certain monetary value

-Should any of these items exceed the statutory limits, the rank-and-file employee must pay their individual income tax.
+Should any of these items exceed their limits and the Php 90,000 per year, these items become taxable.
 Furthermore, employees in supervisory or managerial positions must pay the fringe benefits tax.

 Related: Employee Tenure Benefits in the Philippines